Female reproductive system: Vulva

-Internal organs
+Internal genitalia

-The female internal reproductive organs are the vagina, uterus, Fallopian tubes, and ovaries.

 Vagina

-The vagina is a fibromuscular (made up of fibrous and muscular tissue) canal leading from the outside of the body to the cervix of the uterus or womb.
+The vagina is a fibromuscular (made up of fibrous and muscular tissue) canal leading from the outside of the body to the cervix of the uterus.
 It is also referred to as the birth canal in the context of pregnancy.
-The vagina accommodates the male penis during sexual intercourse.
-Semen containing spermatozoa is ejaculated from the male at orgasm, into the vagina potentially enabling fertilization of the egg cell (ovum) to take place.
+The vagina accommodates a penis during sexual intercourse.
+Semen containing spermatozoa is ejaculated from the penis at orgasm, into the vagina potentially enabling fertilization of the egg cell (ovum) to take place.

 Cervix

 The cervix is the neck of the uterus, the lower, narrow portion where it joins with the upper part of the vagina.
 It is cylindrical or conical in shape and protrudes through the upper anterior vaginal wall.
 Approximately half its length is visible, the remainder lies above the vagina beyond view.
-The vagina has a thick layer outside and it is the opening where the fetus emerges during delivery.
+The vagina has a thick layer outside and it is the opening through which the fetus emerges during delivery.

 Uterus

 The uterus or womb is the major female reproductive organ.
 The uterus provides mechanical protection, nutritional support, and waste removal for the developing embryo (weeks 1 to 8) and fetus (from week 9 until the delivery).
 In addition, contractions in the muscular wall of the uterus are important in pushing out the fetus at the time of birth.

 The uterus contains three suspensory ligaments that help stabilize the position of the uterus and limits its range of movement.
 The uterosacral ligaments keep the body from moving inferiorly and anteriorly.
 The round ligaments restrict posterior movement of the uterus.
 The cardinal ligaments also prevent the inferior movement of the uterus.

 The uterus is a pear-shaped muscular organ.
-Its major function is to accept a fertilized ovum which becomes implanted into the endometrium, and derives nourishment from blood vessels which develop exclusively for this purpose.
+Its major function is to accept a fertilized ovum, which becomes implanted into the endometrium, and derives nourishment from blood vessels, which develop exclusively for this purpose.
 The fertilized ovum becomes an embryo, develops into a fetus and gestates until childbirth.
-If the egg does not embed in the wall of the uterus, a female begins menstruation.
+If the egg does not embed in the wall of the uterus, the female begins menstruation.

-Fallopian tube
+Fallopian tubes

-The Fallopian tubes are two tubes leading from the ovaries into the uterus.
-On maturity of an ovum, the follicle and the ovary's wall rupture, allowing the ovum to escape and enter the Fallopian tube.
+The fallopian tubes are two tubes leading from the ovaries into the uterus.
+On maturity of an ovum, the follicle and the ovary's wall rupture, allowing the ovum to escape and enter the fallopian tube.
 There it travels toward the uterus, pushed along by movements of cilia on the inner lining of the tubes.
 This trip takes hours or days.
-If the ovum is fertilized while in the Fallopian tube, then it normally implants in the endometrium when it reaches the uterus, which signals the beginning of pregnancy.
+If the ovum is fertilized while in the fallopian tube, then it normally implants in the endometrium when it reaches the uterus, which signals the beginning of pregnancy.